 - A Life of Light by Rashmi Palkhivala

-A lot of yoga book recommendations in this list are written by B.K.S.
+Most of the recommendations in this story are yoga books by B.K.S.
 Iyengar, and there’s a reason why.
 Iyengar revolutionized yoga by making it accessible to the masses and more so by experimenting with props.
 His meteoric rise as a yoga acharya wasn’t easy.
 Iyengar was a strict and compassionate teacher who shared a loving bond with all his students, but his relationship with his own teacher, his childhood and his journey was anything but easy.
 Do read this definitive biography of India’s foremost yoga gurus.

 Buy your copy here: http://amzn.to/2sOTxyQ